wq/wq/docs/app/map.js.md

 ### `map.init()`

-`map.init()` is the primary function for wq/map.js.  `map.init()` registers callback events (via [pages.addRoute()]) that render maps on demand when map-capable pages are shown.
+`map.init()` is the primary function for wq/map.js.  `map.init()` registers callback events (via [router.addRoute()]) that render maps on demand when map-capable pages are shown.
 Such pages should be defined with `"map": true` in the [wq configuration object].
 Since this configuration is necessary for proper function, wq/map.js should be initialized after wq/app.js as shown in the example above.

 `map.init()` accepts an additional configuration object that defines default settings for rendered maps including initial location and zoom.